 In connection with the Company's change of business filed in September 2017 ("Change of Business"), the Company acquired digital currency mining data center equipment in Iceland.
 Following the initial acquisition, the Company acquired additional data center equipment in Iceland and Sweden throughout fiscal 2018.
 Phases one and two of Sweden commenced operations on January 15, 2018 and March 31, 2018 respectively, while phase three commenced operations on April 30, 2018.
-On April 9, 2020 the Company acquired a data center in Quebec, Canada, and on April 15, 2021 the Company acquired a data center in Quebec, Canada, and on April 15, 2021 the Company acquired a data center in New Brunswick, Canada.
+On April 9, 2020 the Company acquired a data center in Quebec, Canada, and on April 15, 2021 the Company acquired a data center in New Brunswick, Canada.
 The Company is in the business of providing infrastructure solutions, including the provision of computational capacity to distributed networks, in the blockchain industry.
 The Company's operations are focused on the mining and sale of digital currencies to upgrade, expand and scale up its mining operations.
 Digital currencies are subject to risks unique to the asset class and different from traditional assets.
-Additionally, the Company may at times hold assets by third party custodians or exchanges that are limited in oversight by regulatory authorities.
+Additionally, the Company may at times hold assets with third party custodians or exchanges that are limited in oversight by regulatory authorities.

-On May 24, 2022, the Company affected the consolidation of its common shares (Note 17) based on one post-consolidation common share for each five pre-consolidated common shares.
+On May 24, 2022, the Company affected the consolidation of its common shares (Note 16) based on one post-consolidation common share for each five pre-consolidated common shares.
 The impact was reflected and adjusted such that all common shares and per share amounts have been retroactively restated to reflect the consolidation.